Published at: 22 Mar 2019

 “It’s extraordinarily multicultural.
 One of the reasons you feel so safe here when you walk down the street is that there’s such a variety of people from lots of places around the world.”

-Ms Udayasiri, who hails from Sri Lanka, married a local and moved to Shepparton for the opportunities it offers.
+Ms Udayasiri, originally from Sri Lanka, married a local and moved to Shepparton for the opportunities it offers.
 She is the only female general surgeon in the region.

 “We’re so lucky to work here at GV Health,” Mr Albanoi said.

 “Our CREATE values – Compassion, Respect, Excellence, Accountability, Teamwork and Ethical Behaviour – encourages us to be accepting, inclusive and to embrace the philosophy of hope, meaning and self-discovery.”